arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 <a name="Summary" />
 ## Summary ##

-In this hands-on lab, you learned the basics of the Windows Azure Web Sites service for Node.js applications.
+In this hands-on lab, you learned the basics of the Windows Azure Websites service for Node.js applications.
 In Exercise 1, you saw how to use the Windows Azure Management Portal for creating a web site and then published a "Hello World" Node.js application using GIT.
 In Exercise 2, you learned how to use the Windows Azure Command-Line Tools for publishing applications.
 Finally, in exercise 3 you explored the WebMatrix 2 features for building and publishing Node.js web applications in Windows Azure.
 At the end, you had a working Node.js site running on Windows Azure.